jfasch/jfasch-home/trainings/material/soup/cxx11/010-introduction/overview-livehacking-oo.rst

 This is not a slide deck, but rather can be seen as a live-coding "screenplay" that is used by the :doc:`trainer </about/myself/index>` to not get too far off track.
-It starts with an old-style version of a nonsense program, which is continuously modified into something completely different (which does not make much more sense either).
+It starts with an old-style (pre C++11) version of a nonsense program, which is continuously modified into something completely different (which does not make much more sense either).

 I wrote this up after a number of iterations of the talk (:doc:`here's another version of it <overview-livehacking>`).
 C++ cannot be taught in just one day; that seems to be clear to the companies that have booked the courses.
 (See :doc:`here for one such course
-</trainings/log/detail/2024-11-19--C++-One-Day/2024-11-19>`)
+</trainings/log/detail/2024-11-19--C++-One-Day/index>`)